jamietre/babel-plugin-transform-es2015-modules-commonjs-simple/README.md

 ## Options

+##### noMangle

+When true, will prevent variable names from being mangled.

+##### addExports

-The plugin option `addExports` will enable ES6 modules with a single default export to be used interoperably with CommonJS `require`.
+when true, will enable ES6 modules with a single default export to be used interoperably with CommonJS `require`.
 This matches the functionality of Babel <6, and basically adds this to the end of modules with a single default export:

     module.exports = exports['default'];